jbarratt/serialized.net/_posts/2009-07-13-puppet-module-patterns.markdown

 This breaks down in several ways.

-<h4>Things can only be defined once in puppet</h4>
+#### Things can only be defined once in puppet

 First, puppet only lets us define a resource once.
-So if we decide we want a new tool that needs the package <tt>lib-catalyst-rest-perl</tt> installed, or needs to use apache to host some stats HUD, we'd have a problem.
+So if we decide we want a new tool that needs the package `lib-catalyst-rest-perl` installed, or needs to use apache to host some stats HUD, we'd have a problem.

-<b><tt>statshud/manifests/init.pp</tt></b>
+<b>`statshud/manifests/init.pp`</b>
 {% highlight text %}
 ...
 package { "apache2": ensure => installed }